polkadot-developers/substrate-developer-hub.github.io/docs/development/module/fees.md

 ### Using the Default Weight

 The default weight annotation is beyond _simple_.
-Substrate, by default, uses _fixed_ weights and the struct representing them is as follows:
+Substrate, by default, uses _fixed_ weights and the enum representing them is as follows:

 ```rust
 pub enum SimpleDispatchInfo {